The 15 Best Note Taking Apps for 2020

 You get a heads up if someone's reading or working on a document, and which part.
 All your tasks can be consolidated, automatically updating the document when you've ticked off a completed task.

 You can highlight and make annotations on PDF files to emphasize essential points (useful for studying).
-You can collect information from numerous sources and integrate all of it in this app.
+You can collect information from numerous sources and integrate all of them into this app.

 The notes you write are automatically stored in the cloud so you can access it at any time on any device.